 • Please consider donating today.

-Maintaining a nearly 100-year old building and research library requires costly tender loving care.
+Maintaining a 100-year-old building and research library requires costly tender loving care.
 Developing and updating our main web site and members-only area on the Internet is another added expense.
 If you have already donated to these funds when you renewed your membership or joined the Society, we appreciate your additional support.

 • 384 pages 2022 This book first examines the much-misunderstood early immigration of women to New France, explaining the need for women in the colony, the difficulties in increasing the population, and the unfounded assertions that these women were prostitutes, not pioneers.